Back to Blog

 2. Right to Delete

 Consumers can ask you to delete the personal data you’ve collected about them.
-All 20 state laws include deletion rights, though exceptions vary.
+All 20 state laws include data deletion rights, the closest US equivalent to the right to be forgotten, though exceptions vary.
 Common exceptions include data needed to complete a transaction, detect security incidents, comply with legal obligations, or exercise free speech.

 3. Right to Correct